ysfcvck/BookApp/README.md

   User interface
-- Registration is required to shop.
+- Registration is required to purchase
 - User can add products to cart when logged in.
 - Out of stock products cannot be added to the cart.
 - Search can be made by book title or author name.